 satisfies the condition

-The above condition doesn't require $X$ to be a metric space and therefore doesn't take into account any interplay between metric and measure.
-Comparing the above condition to the conditions given in theorem \ref{Poisson-metric}, property A is equivalent to stronger conditions: \begin{enumerate} \item The needed limit is of convolutions and not an average of convolutions (see \cite{Rosen} to the difference between "ergodic by convolutions" and "mixing by convolutions". \item The limit has uniformity with respect to the metric. \end{enumerate} Therefore one can think of the conditions of theorem \ref{Poisson-metric} as "uniform" triviality of the Poisson boundary.
+The above condition does not require $X$ to be a metric space and therefore does not take into account any interplay between the metric and the measure.
+Comparing the above condition to the conditions given in theorem \ref{Poisson-metric}, property A is equivalent to stronger conditions: \begin{enumerate} \item The needed limit is of convolutions and not an average of convolutions (see \cite{Rosen} to the difference between "ergodic by convolutions" and "mixing by convolutions"). \item The limit has uniformity with respect to the metric. \end{enumerate} Therefore one can think of the conditions of theorem \ref{Poisson-metric} as "uniform" triviality of the Poisson boundary.
 One should note, that without the uniformity in the condition, it becomes trivial as stated in the next proposition. \end{remark}

 \begin{proposition} For every metric space $(X,d)$ there is a transition probability $P$ with \begin{enumerate} \item For every $\delta >0$ there is some $R_\delta$ such that for every $x \in X$ we have